City Footcare NYC

 The pencil represents a traditional fracture.
 Force is applied at one time snapping the pencil in half.

 The paper clip represents a stress fracture.
 A bending force is applied over and over again which breaks the internal structure of the paper clip prior to it breaking all the way through.
 The internal structure of the metal is damaged slowly and eventually will break all the way through.
 The same happens in the bone.

-Close to 1 in 4 of all the bones in your body is in your feet.
+Close to 1 in 4 of all the bones in your body are in your feet.
 A broken (fractured) bone in your forefoot or in one of your toes, while often painful, is rarely disabling.
 Most of the time, these injuries heal without the need for surgical intervention.
-Types of fractures include stress fractures and general bone fractures.
+Types of fractures include stress fractures and traditional bone fractures.

 Stress fractures frequently occur in the bones of the forefoot extending from your toes to the middle of your foot.
-Stress fractures are like tiny cracks in the bone surface.
-They can occur with sudden increases in training (such as running or walking for longer distances or times), improper training techniques or changes in training surfaces.
+Stress fractures are the very tiny cracks in the bone tissue.
+They can occur with rapid increases in training (such as running or walking for longer distances or times), improper training techniques or changes in training surfaces.

-Most other types of fractures extend through the bone.
-They may be stable, in which there is no shift in bone alignment, or displacement, in which the bone ends no longer line up properly.
-These fractures usually result from trauma, such as dropping a heavy object on your foot, or from a twisting injury.
+The other types of fractures extend through the bone.
+They may be stable and not misaligned, in which there is no shift in bone alignment, or there may be displacement, in which the bone ends no longer line up properly.
+These fractures usually result from trauma, such as dropping a heavy object on your foot, a fall from height, or from a twisting injury.
 If the fractured bone does not break through the skin, it is called a closed fracture.
-Several types of fractures occur to the forefoot bone on the side of the little toe (fifth metatarsal).
+If the bone does not break through the skin and it is called an open fracture.